-The primary water supply issue in Region II is attributable to demands for potable water by public supply water utilities withdrawing water from the Floridan Aquifer along the coastal fringe of Santa Rosa, Okaloosa, and Walton counties.
-Long-term pumping has caused formation of a substantial cone of depression in the coastal Floridan Aquifer.
-Public supply water use in the region is currently projected to increase 57 percent from 44.91 million gallons per day (MGD) in 2005, to 70.60 MGD in 2030, with a large portion of this increase estimated to serve demand in the coastal region.
-Public supply is the use category of paramount concern as it represents 66 percent of the total projected demand for 2030 (NWFWMD 2008a).
-Water supply planning and resource management activities have focused on this issue during the past two decades, and the District has developed a close working relationship with local governments and utilities in the region to monitor water resources and develop solutions to meet future demands.
+As noted previously, long-term pumping of the coastal Floridan Aquifer to serve public supply demands in southern Santa Rosa, Okaloosa, and Walton counties has caused formation of a substantial cone of depression.
+Public supply water use in the region is currently projected to increase 57 percent from 44.91 million gallons per day (MGD) in 2005, to 70.60 MGD in 2030, with a large portion of this increase anticipated to serve demand in the coastal region.
+Water supply planning and resource management activities have focused on reducing coastal demand during the past two decades, and the District has developed a close working relationship with local governments and utilities to monitor water resources and develop solutions to meet future needs.

-The first regional water supply plan developed in northwest Florida under section 373.0361, F.S., was approved for Santa Rosa, Okaloosa and Walton counties in February 2001 (NWFWMD 2001).
-The RWSP was developed to address the regional water supply planning requirements over a 20-year planning horizon, extending through the year 2020.
-It described the region's water supply needs, identified existing and alternative water sources, and analyzed the ability of these sources to meet future demands.
-The RWSP also discussed alternatives to address unmet demands and to sustain the water resources and related natural systems.
+The first regional water supply plan developed in northwest Florida was approved for Santa Rosa, Okaloosa, and Walton counties in February 2001 (NWFWMD 2001).
+The RWSP described the region's water supply needs, identified existing and alternative water sources, and analyzed the ability of these sources to meet future demands to 2020.
 An update to the Region II RWSP was approved by the Governing Board in October 2006 (NWFWMD 2006).
 The plan incorporates updated and revised water resource development and water supply development components, specific alternative water supply development projects, and other elements as described in the statute.
+During the 2010-2011 fiscal year, the District will begin another update of the Region II RWSP, updating projects and extending the planning timeframe to 2030.